Shifting Systems Initiative

 Access the publication here.

-Click here or below to view a webinar exploring the learnings included in this publication, featuring the Edelgive Foundation (India), the Ford Foundation, Fundación Arturo y Enrica Sesana (Colombia), Skoll Foundation, and Instituto Humanize (Brazil).
+Click here to view a webinar exploring the learnings included in this publication, featuring the Edelgive Foundation (India), the Ford Foundation, Fundación Arturo y Enrica Sesana (Colombia), Skoll Foundation (United States), and Instituto Humanize (Brazil).

 2018 Findings: Improving Practices and Embracing Collaboration